-Gum inflammation or gingivitis and a loss of periodontal tissue or periodontitis are common oral diseases.
+Gum inflammation or gingivitis and a loss of periodontal tissue or periodontitis are common gum diseases.
 These diseases are due to bacterial coating that builds in the gumlines.
 In addition, smoking and diabetes are significant risk factors for gum diseases.

 An ongoing gingivitis can lead to periodontitis.
 Periodontitis often begins in the molar area which is often a difficult area to clean at home.
 Gingivitis always precedes periodontitis which is why treating gingivitis plays an important role in preventing periodontitis.